lungd/openworm-experiments/2017-07-14/AVB-DB-DorsalMuscles_Case1/README.md

 # Optimization:

+### Parameters for the genetic algorithm:

+- Population size: 130
+- Selection size / offspring size: 30
+- Mutation rate: 0.1
+- Termination conditions:
+    - Maximal number of evaluations: 2000

 ### Parameters to optimize

+- conductance of the gap-junctions.
-- conductance, sigma, mu, of the delayed gap-junctions
+- conductance, sigma, mu, of the delayed gap-junctions.
 - conductance of the chemical-synapses.

 ### Ranges